InteractiveVisualizations

 Analogy Scorecard

 Five analogy tests evaluated throughout training.
-Watch the model go from 0/5 to getting most analogies correct as embeddings learn semantic structure.
+Watch the model go from 0/5 to 3/5 correct as embeddings learn semantic structure.

 Word Convergence